kushaldas/pym/docs/functions.rst

     ...     else:
     ...         return False

 In the above example we have written *b = -99* in the function parameter list.
-That means of no value for *b* is given then b's value is *-99*.
+That means if no value for *b* is given then b's value is *-99*.
 This is a very simple example of default arguments.
 You can test the code by

 ::